Package 'giscoR'

 copyright

-Boolean.
-Whether to display the copyright notice or not on the console.
+A logical value indicating whether to display the copyright notice on the console.

 Details

-Please consider contributing if you spot any mistake or want to add a new language.
+Please consider contributing if you spot a mistake or want to add a new language.

 Value